 Unacceptable behavior includes behavior within the Library or on Library premises that interferes with the use of the Library by other patrons, creates a risk of injury to other patrons or Library personnel, interferes with the work of Library personnel, or creates a risk of damage to Library property.
 Unacceptable behavior includes, but is not limited to:

-The Director or her authorized designee, upon staff recommendation, may limit or revoke the patron’s Library privilege(s).
+The Director or his authorized designee, upon staff recommendation, may limit or revoke the patron’s Library privileges.
 Such limitation or revocation shall be in writing and shall be effective upon being sent to the patron’s address on file with the Library.
-A patron whose privilege(s) has been limited or revoked may appeal the limitation or revocation of the privilege(s) by filing a written appeal with the Director within ten (10) days from the date of the issuance of the written revocation.
-The appeal will be forwarded to the Board of Trustees whose decision is final.
-The patron whose privilege(s) has been limited or revoked shall attend a meeting with the Director to review this Library Patron Behavior Policy before his privilege(s) may be reinstated.
+A patron whose privileges have been limited or revoked may appeal the limitation or revocation of the privileges by filing a written appeal with the Director within ten (10) days from the date of the issuance of the written revocation.
+The appeal will be forwarded to the Board of Trustees, whose decision is final.
+The patron whose privileges has been limited or revoked must attend a meeting with the Director to review this Library Patron Behavior Policy before his or her privileges may be reinstated.

 Children under the age of 12 must be accompanied by an adult while on Library premises.
 Children under the age of 8 must have a parent or caregiver with them at all times.
 Legal guardians and/or caregivers above the age of 14 may assume responsibility for a child while in the Library.

 Unattended adults (adults without a child) are not allowed in the Children's Library.

 Adopted by the Darien Library Board of Trustees on December 14, 2015.